jidongxiao/CSCI1200-DataStructures/hws/04_ride_sharing/README.md

 Replace *Isabella* with the user's first name, replace *Luxury* with the user's preferred vehicle type, replace Williamsburg with the user's pickup location, and replace Boerum_Hill with the user's drop off location.

-3. If the phone number provided from the command line is not in the format of xxx-xxx-xxxx, your program should print the following message to the output0.txt file:
+3. if the phone number provided from the command line is not in the format of xxx-xxx-xxxx, your program should print the following message to the output0.txt file:
 ```console
 phone number is invalid.
 ```

-4. If the phone number provided from the command line does not match with any of the users' phone numbers, your program should print the following message to the output0.txt file:
+4. if the phone number provided from the command line does not match with any of the users' phone numbers, your program should print the following message to the output0.txt file:
 ```console
 account does not exist.
 ```